SXNPYN/CoBreeder_for_GhostWolves/README.md

 relatedness between two individuals is unknown, marking these cells with 0 will ensure that the individuals are not paired together.

-Note that data can be randomly generated for testing purposes using the script in `tests/data-generation-v2.py`, specifying number of individuals and lower/upper bounds for PR and ghost alleles.
+Note that data can be randomly generated for testing purposes using the script in `supporting_scripts/data-generation-v2.py`.
+This script will generate two CSV files (a set of individuals and a PR matrix) as well as two histograms showing the distribution of alleles and PR values for this dataset.

 ### Individuals Specification File: